bipin-k/system-design/database-internals/chapter_01.md

 When records are stored in a separate file, index files hold data entries, uniquely identifying data records and containing enough information to locate them in the data file.
 For example, we can store file offsets (sometimes called row locators), locations of data records in the data file, or bucket IDs in the case of hash files.
 In index-organized tables, data entries hold actual data records.

+An index is a structure that organizes data records on disk in a way that facilitates efficient retrieval operations.
+Index files are organized as specialized structures that map keys to locations in data files where the records identified by these keys (in the case of heap files) or primary keys (in the case of index-organized tables) are stored.

+If the order of data records follows the search key order, this index is called clustered (also known as clustering).
+Data records in the clustered case are usually stored in the same file or in a clustered file, where the key order is preserved.
+If the data is stored in a separate file, and its order does not follow the key order, the index is called nonclustered (sometimes called unclustered).

+Storage structures have three common variables: they use buffering (or avoid using it), use immutable (or mutable) files, and store values in order (or out of order).
+Most of the distinctions and optimizations in storage structures discussed in this book are related to one of these three concepts.